Blog

 The Meeting Room That Doesn't Switch to English

 Six weeks of shipping took InterMIND from a translation demo to a multilingual workspace.
 Per-viewer voice, chat, shared notes, and edit history — in 21 languages, with the audit trail to match.
-Free for everyone until June 2026.

 The Mind.com Team